PatrykP3/SimpleKafkaApplication/README.md

  * credentials:
      * username _sa_
      * no password.

+Table CURRENCY_MEAN_DATA is not filled - work in progress.

 ## Common parts
 Each module exposes various endpoints automatically provided by Spring Actuator and presented by Swagger under link _localhost:<port>//apibase.swagger-ui.html_.
 This user interface can be used to gracefully shutdown module.